fernandoescolar/vscode-solution-explorer/README.md

 Enhancement #189: it tries to determine the file extension when you create a new one without extension

 Enhancement #159: added new command: "SolutionExplorer: Select Active Document"

-### 0.4.6

-Bugfix #178: Nested items PR #197 (by @callummarshall9).
-You can activate this option by setting the `vssolution.itemNesting` parameter to `true`

-Enhancement #171: load new project templates from `dotnet new --list` command output.

-Fixing Dependabot alerts

-Move branch from master to main.

 ## License